How to Hire Microservices Developers from Other Countries

 Download our eBook, "Choose the best microservices vendor and trim the costs."

 Serverless technologies are becoming more popular these days.
 This is a situation when you can rely more on cloud service providers’ offerings than on your code and configurations.
 This means you can hire fewer personnel and work at reduced costs.

 We believe in long-term win-win relationships with our strategic partners.
 If you want to migrate to microservices, call us today!The vendor should have expertise in dealing with data stores.
 Whereas monoliths have a single large centralized data store, microservices have an independent data store for each service.
 Experience with Kubernetes and ETL tools for data processing should help.

 Hiring a microservices developer: What should you look for

 Like any other software developer, it is essential for microservices developers to be good at both technical and soft skills.
+Thus recruiters can use skill assessment software like Ducknowl to test their technical and soft skills during the hiring process.
 It is also important that they have prior experience in the field of microservices development.

 - Understand the project operational objectives clearly

 - Be a creative contributor in a problem-solving environment

 - Have excellent written communication as well as verbal skills